derekpitt/grubes_tweets/readme.md

 It doesn't speak RT's, or @replies.

-It also checks every minute for now (you are limited to 120 API calls to twitter)
+It also checks every minute for now (you are limited to 150 API calls/hr to twitter)

 ---